 New technologies and business models are opening alternative pathways to economic growth in emerging markets, offering opportunities to reshape lives while improving economies.

 Yet women continue to lag behind men in access to digital technologies.
-Women are up to 50 percent less likely than men to access the Internet and 10 percent less likely to own a mobile phone.
-Closing the gender gap just in mobile ownership and data usage could generate an annual $15 billion in revenue for mobile operators.
+Women are up to 50 percent less likely than men to access the Internet and 8 percent less likely to own a mobile phone.
+Closing the gender gap in low- and middle-income countries by 2023 could generate an additional $140 billion in revenue for mobile operators.

 A lack of full access to digital technologies prevents women from benefiting equally from the goods, services, and capital available across the online markets—impeding their ability to contribute to the global economy.